orthopus/01-WorkHook/README.md

 ## WARNING NOTICE BEFORE STARTING

-The versions of our solutions reproduced in Do It Yourself do not have the CE marking.
-It can only be apply to solutions developed and sold by ORTHOPUS which follow the regulations in force.
-ORTHOPUS cannot guarantee the “quality” of solutions replicated by third parties thanks to documentation shared on github.
+The Do It Yourself (DIY) versions of our solutions are not CE marked.
+CE marking is only applicable to solutions developed and sold by ORTHOPUS because their design follows the current regulations.
+ORTHOPUS cannot guarantee the “quality” of solutions replicated by third parties thanks to the documentation shared on github.

 ### D.I.Y LEVEL **⭐⭐⭐⭐⭐**

-**Required components:** To make your own Work Hook, you will need ....
+**WARNING:** Making a DIY version of the hook can be quite complex and dangerous.
+These are the reasons why ORTHOPUS will not be sharing a MAKING MANUAL for the Work Hook, for now...